szw/vim-tags/README.md

 run, the plugin will be watching modification times of those directories and corresponding tags files and perform tags generation only if necessary.

+Vim-Tags can read files containing patterns to exclude from tags generation.
+By default it seeks among '.gitignore', '.svnignore', and '.cvsignore' files in the current directory.
+You can change this behavior by setting proper configuration options explained later.

 The last but not least feature is the Ruby Bundler support.
 It's easy and straightforward.
 If your project root contains "Gemfile.lock" file, the plugin will be generating tags for all your Bundler gems referenced in the Gemfile.
 Here, "Gemfile.lock" modification time will be taken to find out whether the tags generation is required, just like in the custom directories case explained earlier.
 The plugin will create "Gemfile.lock.tags" file automatically